KozlovKV/game-life/docs/_docs.md

 - This subroutine gets neighbors' sum in `r0` and centre bit value in `r1`.
 - Depending on bit value it chooses birth or death conditions
 - Thanks to [spreaded conditions](#spreadbyte) we can simply add to conditions' begin address value `r0 - 1` and check data by new address
-- If there is 1 we should change value in selected cell so [we send this signal to Logisim](#io-registers-for-changing-field)
+- If there is `1` we should change value in selected cell so [we send this signal to Logisim](#io-registers-for-changing-field) and set flag in `isNonStaticGeneration` to non-zero value.

 <details>
 <summary>Code</summary>